Detecting AI-Generated Images via Contextual Anomaly Estimation in Masked AutoEncoders: Method

 \subsection{Architectural Components}

-\paragraph{Semantic Branch (Global Representation).} To capture the overall semantic content of the image, this branch extracts the mean of encoder patch features from the frozen MAE encoder.
-This single vector, denoted as $\mathbf{f}_{\text{global}} \in \mathbb{R}^{D}$, serves as a robust, high-level representation of the entire image, encapsulating its global composition and semantic structure.
+\paragraph{Semantic Branch (Global Representation).} To capture the overall semantic content of the image, this branch leverages the Vision Transformer's intrinsic mechanism for global feature aggregation.
+Given an input image $I$, the MAE encoder processes $I$ and produces a sequence of patch-level features.
+Following standard ViT practice, we extract the global representation from the [CLS] token at the final encoder layer:

-\paragraph{Anomaly Branch (Local Signal).} This branch is designed to quantify fine-grained contextual inconsistencies that our preliminary analysis identified as a powerful, albeit non-generalizable, signal.
-It operates on the MAE’s patch reconstruction process under multiple stochastic masks to derive a set of robust anomaly statistics.
-The core of this branch is our proposed scoring function, described in the following section.
-Instead of attempting to model a true probability distribution, we propose a novel hybrid scoring function, the \emph{Contextual Anomaly Score} ($\mathcal{L}_{\text{CAS}}$), designed to quantify how ``out-of-place'' a given patch is.
-This score is composed of two complementary components: statistical typicality and semantic plausibility.
+This vector effectively summarizes high-level semantic information from all patches. \paragraph{Anomaly Branch (Local Signal).} This branch quantifies fine-grained contextual anomalies by analyzing the image's patch-level reconstruction statistics using the MAE framework.
+This process yields a set of local anomaly scores, which are aggregated into a final image-level anomaly feature vector $f_{\text{anomaly}}$ (formally defined in \cref{sec:scores_to_features}).